Travis Cottrell: Biography

-Cottrell was raised in Boone, North Carolina.
+Cottrell grew up in Boone, North Carolina.
 In 1990, he moved to Nashville to study at Belmont University.
-After graduating in 1992 with a degree in music Cottrell dedicated time to songwriting.
-In the same year he wrote Larnelle Harris' song "It's Only Thunder".
-He worked with Kathie Hill on a musical titled Waiters: A Youth Musical About Waiting on the Lord.
-Cottrell has since continued writing songs and working as an editor at a music publishing company.
+After graduating in 1992 with a degree in music he dedicated time to songwriting.
+Also in 1992, he wrote Larnelle Harris' song "It's Only Thunder".
+Cottrell worked with Kathie Hill on a musical titled Waiters: A Youth Musical About Waiting on the Lord.
+He has continued to write songs and he works as an editor for a music publishing company.

-In 1994, the church Cottrell attended - Two Rivers Baptist Church - lost its minister of worship and at the church's request, Cottrell was the worship leader for the next year and a half.
-Cottrell has said: "The opportunity of leading worship at Two Rivers Baptist Church that Dr. Jerry Sutton gave me was a blessing."
+In 1994, the church Cottrell attended, Two Rivers Baptist Church in Nashville, lost its minister of worship and at the church's request, Cottrell was the worship leader for about a year and a half.
+He said, "The opportunity of leading worship at Two Rivers Baptist Church that Dr. Jerry Sutton gave me was a blessing."
 Since that time Cottrell's vocals have been on several praise and worship albums led by Don Moen.
-He has also led worship at Beth Moore's conferences titled Living Proof Live since 1998.
+Cottrell has led worship at Beth Moore's conferences titled Living Proof Live since 1998.

-Since 2002 he has also released several solo albums of praise and worship earning several nominations for Dove Awards.
-He has continued to write songs and provide background vocals for other artists including Amy Grant, Alan Jackson, and Garth Brooks.
-In 2010, Travis moved to Jackson, Tennessee to be the music minister at Englewood Baptist Church.
-On July 4, 2020 Travis became the worship leader at Brentwood Baptist Church in Brentwood, Tennessee.
+Since 2002 he has released several solo albums of praise and worship and received several nominations for Dove Awards.
+He writes songs and provide background vocals for artists including Amy Grant, Alan Jackson, and Garth Brooks.
+In 2010, Cottrell moved to Jackson, Tennessee to be the music minister at Englewood Baptist Church.
+On July 4, 2020, he became the worship leader at Brentwood Baptist Church in Brentwood, Tennessee.